 • Digital infrastructure (Telecommunications, DNS, TLD, data centers, cloud services, trust services)

-• Digital service (search engines, online markets, social networks)
+• Digital services (search engines, online markets, social networks)

 • Manufacturing (specifically, but not limited to, medical, transport equipment, and computer)